RU-ECE/ECE569-DB/syllabus.md

 After completion of this course, students will be able to
 *  Design databases with efficient structure and guaranteed consistency
 *  Write queries with transactional integrity
-*  Use data interchange standards such as XML and JSON
+*  Use data interchange standards to import and export data
 *  Understand the performance issues of ASCII data transport
 *  Identify APIs for binary data transport
-*  Use scientific multidimensional databases like netcdf and hdf5 for non-transactional
+*  Use scientific databases to store and retrieve multidimensional data at high speed.
 *  Use a programming language to interact with an SQL database
 *
 *  Implement a complete database project

 ## FORMAT AND STRUCTURE
 * Classes include slides and live coding.
 You are encouraged to actively participate.
+* There will be paper exercises to be collected, primarily to record attendance.
+A small number of points will be affected, but
-* Classes will be recorded, but the recordings will only be given out if students have a valid reason for absence.
+* Classes will be recorded and the recordings made public each class.
 You are expected to attend.

 ## COURSE MATERIALS